TheOdinProject/curriculum/nodeJS/express/views.md

 #### Directories within the views folder

-We can have nested directories of EJS template files within the `views`.
+We can have nested directories of EJS template files within the views.
 For example, to render the template file `./views/user/show.ejs`, we'll need to provide the relative path like so:

 ```javascript
 // in res.render